jordanamorais/lfrgs-frontend-samples/templates/README.md

 > NOTE: Liferay 6.2 Freemarker doesn't like variables with dashes (hyphens) in them like reserved-article-title, so you have to use this way: `${.vars['reserved-article-title'].data}`.

 ---

-### How to create a Template and configure it for a Web Content

-Tutorial is coming soon.